HemantMedhsia/React-fun/README.md

 ``````
 ### Installation

 .
-Clone the repository using Git: `git clone https://github.com/HemantMedhsia/Portfolio2025.git`
+Clone the repository using Git: `git clone https://github.com/HemantMedhsia/React-fun.git`
 .
-Navigate to the repository directory: `cd Portfolio`
+Navigate to the repository directory: `cd React-fun`
 .
 Install the dependencies using npm or yarn: `npm install` or `yarn install`

 ### Running the Application